About the Scholarship

 Scholarship Winner Selection Process

 There will be a 3-person selection panel for both the need-based and desire-based scholarships.
-The selection panel will be comprised of members of the community who have no affiliation with an OPA student, staff, or board member.
+The selection panel will be comprised of members of the community who are not OPA Staff members.

 The applications given to the panel will be anonymous.
 The decision will be based on the content provided.
 All questions will have a weighted value.
 All information provided will be kept confidential.
 The winners names will be shared with the public only with permission from the winner.

 Need-based applicants can apply every year.
 There is no limit to the number of years in a row you can receive the scholarship.
 Desire-based applicants must wait 2 years to apply again after receiving a scholarship.

 Winners will be notified by July 10th, 2017.